nebulab/pulsar/README.md

 ### Running inside a Rack application

 In case you frequently work from a Rack application and would like a workflow similar to that of capistrano, Pulsar supports running from inside a Rack application directory.
+If you use this a lot, you should consider installing Pulsar via the application `Gemfile`.

 When deploying from inside a Rack application you can omit the application name: